-Vaginismus is when the vagina suddenly tightens up just as you try to insert something into it.
-It can be painful and distressing, but it can be treated.
+Vaginismus is when the vagina suddenly tightens up when you try to insert something into it.
+It can be painful and upsetting, but it can be treated.

 What is vaginismus?